ayalpinkus/inkblot/readme.txt

 The original Webcomic theme.

+Additional modifications in this fork of Inkblot were made by Ayal Pinkus and Jason Brubaker.
+This forked version is designed to act as an archive for use with a comics mailing list: it shows posts from oldest to newest for a better reading experience, and a 'lastpost' query parameter is required, being the name (slug) of the last post to be shown.

 == Description ==

 Inkblot is an elegant, [fully responsive](https://en.wikipedia.org/wiki/Responsive_web_design), [highly customizable](https://codex.wordpress.org/Appearance_Customize_Screen) [Webcomic](https://github.com/mgsisk/webcomic)-ready [WordPress](https://wordpress.org) theme, named in honor of Rorschach from the Watchmen graphic novel.